Strike the Right Tone

 Am I being too formal?
 Is this going to come across the right way?

 We’ve all asked these questions in one way or another.
-The key to striking the right tone is to put yourself in the other person’s shoes.
+Putting yourself in the other person’s shoes is the key to striking the right tone.

-In your daily routine, it’s hard to truly do this.
-Our nature is to be self centered: it’s also your reader’s nature.
+In your daily routine, it’s hard to do this truly.
+Our nature is to be self-centered: it’s also your reader’s nature.

 Are you using loaded language that could cause a strong reaction?

-You know the relationship (or maybe you don’t) is that emoji really going to melt the heart of someone who’s typically reserved?
+You know the relationship (or maybe you don’t).
+Is that emoji going to melt the heart of someone typically reserved?

 Still Not Sure?

-Think back to your prior interactions, or if this is a new acquaintance, check out how they write online.
+Remember your prior interactions, or if this is a new acquaintance, check out how they write online.
 What do they talk about?
-Are they usually laser focused on the facts and figures?
+Are they usually laser-focused on the facts and figures?
 Or are they focused on more humanistic qualities?
 Do they strike you as warm and bubbly?

 These are signals towards how they process information, and your tone and formality should match these.

-Having self-awareness on your own personality will also help you establish a baseline for your own communications.
-If you’re highly agreeable and extraverted, you may need to tone it back for someone who’s a bit more task oriented and reserved.
-Use our personality test to get a sense of your own communication style HERE
+Self-awareness of your personality will also help you establish a communication baseline.
+If you’re highly agreeable and extraverted, you may need to tone it back for someone who’s more task-oriented and reserved.
+Use our personality test to get a sense of your communication style HERE.

 Did this answer your question?